critterandguitari/Organelle_Manual/manual.md

 Taken together, these basic functions make it easy for you to organize and sort your patches.
 Another useful idea is to prepare a set of patches for a live performance by doing something like this.

 1. Back up all of your patches from the USB drive onto your computer (a good general starting point).

 2. Copy any new patches you will need from your computer to the USB drive.

 3. Delete any patches off of the USB drive that you will not need for this set.

 4. Sort the remaining patches by adding a number to the front of each patch name (e.g., if Basic Poly was the first patch needed, I would rename it something like 1-Basic Poly.)
 This allows you to order the patches you will need while preserving their names.

 ## 4.3 Additional USB Information

-Here are a couple of other procedures and facts to bearing in mind while working with USB on Organelle.
+Here are a couple of other procedures and facts to bear in mind while working with USB on Organelle.

 -   **To safely unmount a connected USB disk:** from the patch     information screen, turn the Selector knob to call up the menu     screen.
 Turn the Selector to the left (upward) to move to the menu     screen's `SYSTEM` section, and select and engage the `Eject`     function.
 The display will notify you when it is safe to unplug your USB drive.

 -   **USB devices are not immediately hot-swappable.** While Organelle does not need to be power cycled when a USB device is removed, any device removal will trigger Organelle to quit the running instance of Pure Data and close out the current patch.
 The display will notify you when this has happened (including after you disconnect a safely ejected USB drive).
 You can then use the Selector to load or reload your patch from the menu screen's patches section.

 # <a name="5"></a> 5.
 Features Accessible with WiFi

-Use WiFi to:
+Use WiFi with Organelle to:

 -	Sync tempo between Organelle and external instruments using Link, and

 -	Manage files over Organelle's web server.

 Do these things with:

 -	Organelle's wireless Access Point, or

 -	Over an existing WiFi network.

 > **NOTE:** You will need a USB WiFi dongle to connect.
 Please make sure your WiFi dongle uses the Ralink 5370 chipset.